supriyakommini/BioInformatics_model_generation_using_Linearalgebra/README.md

 - You should see a 3D plot window displaying the atoms' coordinates from the PDB file.

 ### For Examples:
-1) Refer to the file 'Example set.pdf' to see a few examples with code and output.
+1) Refer to the file [Example set.pdf](https://github.com/supriyakommini/BioInformatics_model_generation_using_Linearalgebra/blob/main/Example%20set.pdf) to see a few examples with code and output.
 It containd structures of the following:
 - FIBRONIGON -(3GHG)
 -  HYDROLASE  -(1G0A)
 -  LYSOZYME   -(2LZM)
 - RNA        -(1EHZ)
-2) Refer to the PPT.key for theorey related information about how Linear Algebra plays an important role in BioInformatics model generation.
+2) Refer to the [PPT.pdf](https://github.com/supriyakommini/BioInformatics_model_generation_using_Linearalgebra/blob/main/PPT.pdf) for theorey related information about how Linear Algebra plays an important role in BioInformatics model generation.

   # Contributors
 K Supriya